Danish Road Directorate Chooses INRIX to Provide Real-Time Information to Manage Traffic and Reduce Congestion Nationwide

 Copenhagen, Denmark – July 2nd, 2015: Denmark has become the first country in the world to rely on GPS probe data to monitor traffic and congestion on a national scale.
 By choosing INRIX, the leading global provider of transportation intelligence and connected car services, to provide real-time traffic information throughout the country, the Danish Road Directorate will be able to monitor traffic flow and gridlock across its entire national road network more effectively than ever before.

-The Danish Road Directorate, which has more than 10 years’ experience of using GPS data to monitor traffic, recognises that gathering real-time information from private and commercial vehicles is the most effective way to gain a comprehensive picture of traffic and congestion across Denmark.
+The Danish Road Directorate, which has more than 10 years of experience in using GPS data to monitor traffic, recognizes that gathering real-time information from private and commercial vehicles is the most effective way to gain a comprehensive picture of traffic and congestion across Denmark.

-In addition to more traditional traffic monitoring methods, using real-time information from connected vehicles and devices is a cost effective solution that will provide the Danish Road Directorate with an immediate view of what is happening throughout its entire national road network, improving traffic flow across more than 4,000 kilometres (almost 2,500 miles) of road.
+In addition to more traditional traffic monitoring methods, using real-time information from connected vehicles and devices is a cost-effective solution that will provide the Danish Road Directorate with an immediate view of what is happening throughout its entire national road network, improving traffic flow across more than 4,000 kilometers (almost 2,500 miles) of road.
 As a result, drivers will be provided with more accurate, real-time information about the most congested routes.

 Director of Traffic Management at Danish Road Directorate, Charlotte Vithen, said: “By using INRIX’s expertise in real-time data and through deploying this technology across our entire road network, we will be able to detect extraordinary traffic queues quicker, issue earlier warnings of congestion and improve the way we manage road incidents to achieve a smoother flow of traffic across Denmark.”

-INRIX will work with global consulting firm COWI and German traffic company TraffGo to assist the Danish Road Directorate to deliver this highly-customised transportation data service.
+INRIX will work with global consulting firm COWI and German traffic company TraffGo to assist the Danish Road Directorate to deliver this highly-customized transportation data service.